AlpeshDanilkumar/expense-tracker-project/README.md

 ### docker-compose.yml
-Grafana allows you to query, visualize, and understand metrics and logs from various data sources in real-time.
-Provides visualization of the metrics collected by Prometheus.
-Dashboards are set up to display various metrics such as request counts and response times.
-Grafana is often used with time-series databases like Prometheus, InfluxDB, and Graphite to monitor the health and performance of systems and applications.

 - There are four services: expense-tracker (Flask app), db (PostgreSQL database), prometheus, and grafana.
 - **expense_user**: The database user.
 - **password**: The user’s password